word-x/DocToWeb/README.md

 4. Fill in all document properties in the first page according to the template.
 If some property is empty, the program will stop running and prompt unknown error.
 Please make sure all document properties are filled.
 3. Start writing in the Word template.
 4. Click "Run" on the first page to generate your clean and simple website with table of contents attached.
+Your website files will be shown in
+C:\Users\Ed0522\Documents\GitHub\DocToWeb\doc_to_web_project\websites (for example)

 # Supported Word features
 - DocToWeb only support document with Heading1 and Heading2 title.
 The reason we don’t support Heading 3 title is because Heading 3 title makes the document too complicated and needs more time to revise.
 We just want keep everything stupid and simple (KISS).
 As an alternative, you can use Heading 2(1), Heading 2(2) instead of using Heading 3 title.